DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/reference/models/ciba_login_request.md

 * ***ValidatedResources***

-    The validated resources requested in the request.
+    The validated resources (i.e. scopes) used in the request.